TiylerGratz/portfolio/index.md

 BS in Computer Science, minors in Applied Statistics and Game Design

 ## Work Experience
+Summer 2025 ●  Software Engineering Intern, ProcessBolt, Minnetonka, MN
+- Developed a C# web scraper to extract information from Wikipedia and store it in structured JSON format.
+- Upgraded existing software by integrating modern technologies, enhancing efficiency and long-term support.

-2023 – PRESENT ● Math Tutor, University of St. Thomas, St. Paul, MN
+2023 – 2025 ● Math Tutor, University of St. Thomas, St. Paul, MN
 - Tutored college students in mathematics, helping them grasp complex concepts and improve their academic performance, resulting in increased confidence and success in problem-solving.